MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-analyze-no-keyboard-support.md

 ---
 # Analyze the lack of keyboard support in a form

-This article uses the **Inspect** tool and **Event Listeners** tab to analyze the lack of keyboard support in a form with buttons that use the `div` element.
+This article uses the **Inspect** tool and **Event Listeners** tab to analyze the lack of keyboard support in a demo page which has buttons that use the `div` element.

 In the **Donate** form within the accessibility-testing demo webpage, the amount buttons and the **Donate** button don't work with a keyboard.
-Debugging the donation form requires understanding why the lack of focus styling doesn't get flagged as a problem by automatic testing, such as the **Issues** tool: the buttons are implemented using the `div` element.
+Debugging the donation form requires understanding why the lack of focus styling doesn't get flagged as a problem by automatic testing, such as the **Issues** tool: the buttons are implemented using the `div` element, which is not recognized by tools as a control on a form.

+**To use the Inspect tool and Event Listeners tab to analyze the lack of keyboard support in the demo page:**

 <!-- 1.
 Inspect tool: Accessibility section: keyboard-focusable row -->

-1. If it's not open already, open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab of the browser, and then select **F12** to open DevTools.
+1. Open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab of the browser, and then select **F12** to open DevTools.

 1. Select the **Inspect** \(![Inspect icon](../media/inspect-icon.msft.png)\) button in the top-left corner of DevTools so that the button is highlighted (blue).